Bastille Default Templates and Customization

 INCLUDE default/base --arg HOST_RESOLV_CONF=/etc/resolv.conf

-Additionally you can define and later RENDER
+Additionally you can define and later RENDER these custom variables inside

 configuration files.

-Tip: The variables ${JAIL_NAME}
+Tip: The variables ${JAIL_NAME} and ${JAIL_IP} are automatically included

 and can be used within container configuration files.